emirium/emir.sh/src/content/blog/type-driven-development-with-typescript.md

 ---
-title: 'Type-Driven Development with TypeScript: A Deep Dive into Static Typing in JavaScript'
+title: "Type-Driven Development with TypeScript: A Deep Dive into Static Typing in JavaScript"
-pubDate: 'Jul 01 2022'
+pubDate: "Jul 01 2022",
-heroImage: '/blog-placeholder-1.jpg'
+image: "/blog/blog-placeholder-4.png"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.